 Non-qualified stock options are a benefit often provided to employees as part of their compensation package.
 If you’ve received a grant, there may be a nice profit if your employer’s stock increases in price.
 This, of course, is not guaranteed.
 There are many moving parts to a non-qualified stock option grant.
-To recognize the most meaningful value, you need to understand non-qualified stock options and how they can impact your tax situation.
+To recognize the most meaningful value, you must understand non-qualified stock options and how they can impact your tax situation.

 What is a stock option?

 Stock options are a form of compensation used to attract talent, reduce turnover, and incentivize employees.
-There are three types of stock options, restricted stock units (RSUs), which you can learn more about in our post, Have a plan to manage your Restricted Stock Units (RSUs) to Improve your long-term financial success, incentive stock options (ISOs), which will be a future blog post, and, non-qualified stock options.
+There are three types of stock options: restricted stock units (RSUs), which you can learn more about in our post Have a plan to manage your Restricted Stock Units (RSUs) to Improve your long-term financial success, incentive stock options (ISOs), which will be a future blog post, and, non-qualified stock options.

 Non-qualified stock options